mrcsmcln/pw/readme.md

 ## Installation

-1. Download `pw`: `curl https://raw.githubusercontent.com/mrcsmcln/pw/master/pw > pw`
+1. Download `pw`: `curl -O https://raw.githubusercontent.com/mrcsmcln/pw/master/pw`
 2. Make `pw` executable: `chmod 755 pw`
 3. Run `pw`: `./pw`

 Incredibly simple, no?
-If you don't have `curl`, use `wget`.
+If you don't have `curl`, use `wget` (without the `-O` flag).
 If you don't have either of those, you can download `pw` [here](https://raw.githubusercontent.com/mrcsmcln/pw/master/pw).
 Just make sure to `cd` into your downloads directory before running the other commands.

 If you want to make things *even simpler*, follow these steps: